davidbowland/form-submit/README.md

 * `formSubmit.validation.isNumber(<value>)`
    ex: `formSubmit.validation.isNumber('-123.456')`
    * Returns true if the value is a positive or negative number, otherwise returns false
-   Numbers have an optional leading negative, an optional decimal, optional comma separators, and otherwise are digits.
+   * Numbers have an optional leading negative, an optional decimal, optional comma separators, and otherwise are digits

 * `formSubmit.validation.isCurrency(<value>)`
    ex: `formSubmit.validation.isCurrency('-987.65')`